 To the extent that the fund uses derivatives linked to a single underlying, exclusions defined at management company level apply.
-Moreover, the fund applies a netting calculation (netting a long position against short positions in an equivalent issuer in the form of derivatives) with a view to illustrating the portfolio's ESG rating and carbon emissions and measuring adverse impacts.
+Moreover, the fund applies a netting calculation (netting a long position against short positions in an equivalent issuer in the form of derivatives) with a view to illustrating the portfolio's ESG rating and measuring adverse impacts.